Wei-Shao-Reg/GDR/README.md

 ```

-### Test Your Code with Simulated 2D CT time series
+### Test Your Code with Simulated 2D CT time series.

 The "data" folder contains a simulated 2D CT time-series that consists of the 0EX, 20IN, 40IN, 60IN, 80IN, 100IN phases.
 We have given you the CT images, lung masks, artifact masks, and a parameter file named "param2D.text".
 A duplication artifat was introduced in the 40IN CT.
 To remove this duplication artifact, you can run the 2D GDR regression by executing: